ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tutorial.rst

     :alt: Tut3pic1

 | The filtering happens with the function f_mb().
 Depending on the NUTS level, you can filter for countries or the corresponding NUTS-ID.
 Additionally, there is the argument ExclaveExclude which you can put on true to exclude the exclaves and map continental europe.
-| To map e.g. North Rhine-Westphalia you have to know, that the NUTS-ID is 'DEA' and can use it as a filter.
-You can look up the NUTS_ID' at the link above or take a look in the DataFrame mb.

 .. code-block:: python